JonasPrimbs/movesense-ble-ecg-firmware/README.md

 For FAQ please check http://stackoverflow.com/search?q=movesense

-If your problem is not addressed there, please [post](http://stackoverflow.com/questions/ask) a new question, and tag it with 'movesense' so that it will added to the FAQ collection.
+If your problem is not addressed there, please [post](http://stackoverflow.com/questions/ask) a new question, and tag it with 'movesense' (i.e. include [tag:movesense] in the question body).

 ## Bug Reports